ARE A PRUNER

-- Access to 2 live virtual training sessions on Spurred Cordon (and access to the recordings after they go live) with Marco Simonit.
+- Access to the recordings of the 2 virtual training sessions on Spurred Cordon with Marco Simonit.

-- Possibility to earn SPURRED CORDON VINE PRUNER certificate by passing the tests that follow each on-demand lecture and webinars, that allows you to access the subsequent level Courses (to be purchased separately).
+- Possibility to attain our Spurred Cordon VINE PRUNER certificate by passing the tests that follow each on-demand lecture and virtual training sessions recordings.

-The videos are available with audio in English.
-For English or French subtitles click the “CC” button in the lower right corner (subtitles not available for practical sessions).
+All the lessons are available with audio in English, while practical training sessions with Marco Simonit’s original audio have English subtitles.
+For Spanish, French or English subtitles click the “CC” button in the lower right corner (only English subtitles available for practical sessions).

 To discover more check the FAQ section.

 In this first chapter we analyze the behavior and the main physiological characteristics of the vine.

 Then, through a virtual trip to some of the most important vineyards in the world, we retrace the history and evolution of viticulture: from the free and three-dimensional architectures of the past, we come to analyze the modern vertical shoot positioning systems.